AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

 Ostensibly, this press release is about cGMP manufacturing of AVXS-101 - that is what the title of the press release mentions and discussion of cGMP for AVXS-101 makes up the majority of the content of the press release.
 We will discuss cGMP and the challenges AVXS faces in manufacturing its product at commercial scale later in this report, but the main gist of our argument is that cGMP is a relative non-issue, and that by framing the press release this way, AVXS has by our reading implicitly guided the market that their intrathecal route of administration IND filing for SMA Type 2 & 3 will be delayed yet again.

 Yes, delayed again.
-The implied IND delay, which we believe means AVXS cannot start its phase 1 trial and which hints at a potential ongoing problem with the FDA, is the real story to emerge from this PR, in our eyes, and is the subject of much of our report.
+The implied IND delay, which we believe means AVXS cannot start its Phase 1 trial and which hints at a potential ongoing problem with the FDA, is the real story to emerge from this PR, in our eyes, and is the subject of much of our report.
 The continued delay in starting the trial is a significant setback for AVXS bull

 We suspect a lot of AVXS bulls don't even know what an IND filing is, so let us clarify: IND stands for Investigational New Drug.
-A biotech or pharmaceutical company submits an IND to the FDA to gain permission to begin a phase 1 trial.
+A biotech or pharmaceutical company submits an IND to the FDA to gain permission to begin a Phase 1 trial.
 The FDA reviews the IND filing to determine safety before giving the green light.

-As we will discuss later, the NCH submitted the IND for the initial phase 1 trial of AVXS-101.
+As we will discuss later, the NCH submitted the IND for the initial Phase 1 trial of AVXS-101.
 This trial used an intravenous route of administration.
 AVXS is apparently now attempting to move to an intrathecal route of administration.
 We believe this new route of administration will require a new IND application, and that this is the real reason for yet another trial delay from AVXS, not the manufacturing issue they wrote about in the press release.

 Specifically, the proposed AVXS-101 intrathecal trial satisfies one of the most important criteria for why a company needs to file an IND: there is a change in the approved route of administration or dosage level.
 Changing from intravenous to intrathecal is clearly a change in the route of administration.
-We believe AVXS can't start the trial without filing the intrathecal IND - this is consistent with literally hundreds of other IND / phase 1 trials submitted to the FDA over the years.
-Simultaneously we find zero evidence that AVXS's current IND will allow intrathecal administration.
+We believe AVXS can't start the trial without filing the intrathecal IND - this is consistent with literally hundreds of other IND/Phase 1 trials submitted to the FDA over the years.
+Simultaneously, we find zero evidence that AVXS's current IND will allow intrathecal administration.

-No IND filing, no phase 1 trial, it's that simple.
+No IND filing, no Phase 1 trial, it's that simple.
 AVXS can talk about cGMP all it wants, but without filing a new IND, it cannot start its trial.
 And this is what we believe the press release was really about (and why AVXS wanted to sneak it out before Christmas when most of the Street was away from their desks), despite the comically irrelevant title.

 Which brings us full circle to the current (at least second, by our count) delay in starting AVXS' intrathecal trial targeting Type 2 & 3 SMA patients.